saiccoumar/PX4_Docker_Config/README.md

 docker run -it --env="DISPLAY=<your ip>:0" --name=hummingbird uav
 ```

+If the script repeatedly fails on px4.sh or ros2wkspc.sh you can comment these sections out, build the docker image, and then download PX4 and the PX4 ROS2 workspace manually.
+This should help with debugging any unexplained errors and you can do hot fix commands intermittently to get the same final output setup.

 ## Container Management.
 ### If you exit out of the docker container in terminal you can re-enter with 'docker exec'
 ``` bash